mkht/PSOpenAI/Docs/Wait-AgentSession.md

 ```

 ### -ApiKey
-The OpenAI API key as a secure string.
+The API key used to authenticate the request.

 ```yaml
 Type: SecureString